cis-ncbj/app-service-api/Docs/_build/html/_sources/webapi.txt

 Job can be scheduled for removal.
 If a job is queued or running its execution by the queue system will be stopped.
-All files related with the job will be romoved.
+All files related with the job will be removed.
 Delete request URL: http://appgate.cis.gov.pl/delete/[id]

 Supported services
 ------------------